emh68/quiz-game-tkinter/README.md

 ## 🚀 Getting Started
 Follow these steps to set up and run the Quiz Game locally.<br>
-📝 Note: These instructions assume you have Python and Git installed.<br> If not, install Python: https://www.python.org/downloads/ (Make sure to check “Add Python to PATH” during installation!)<br>
+📝 Note: These instructions assume you have Python and Git installed.<br> If not: <br>
+install Python: https://www.python.org/downloads/ (Make sure to check “Add Python to PATH” during installation!)<br>
 install Git: https://git-scm.com/downloads

 ### 1. Clone the repository